 Remember; plan your budget well as flowers can be costly!
 One tip is to explore buying flowers that are in season already.
 This could end up saving you lots of money.
 Take steps to identify a good budget planner to help you prioritise costs and keep your costs down.

 If you’re going for romance and incorporating candles, keep in mind that volume will play a big part in creating your overall look.
 The more candles the better!
 But check that your venue allows real candles and allows them to be lit!
-Also make sure you have wedding insurance to cover any potential accidents or hazards lighting candles may cause.
+You can also include personalized candle labels to add an extra touch of cuteness to your candle.
+Consider having wedding insurance to cover any potential accidents or hazards lighting candles may cause.

 Incorporate candles into your ceremony and also your reception venue to add romance and drama!